metatron-the-chronicler/scala-js.g8/README.md

 # sbt
 ```

-After enter the requested information your project structure will be created (note that in the example above the version was left blank and thus default value was taken).

-You can now use you Scala.js project as expected: `packageJS`, `test`, `optimizeJS` should all work.
+You can now use you Scala.js project as expected: `packageJS`, `test`, `optimizeJS` should all work from SBT.